chano0dle/Callium/README.md

 # Callium

-A hub to manage medical residency calendars, call schedules, leave requests, and more features to be included
+A project designed to streamline the management of medical residency workflow by providing an integrated platform for rotation calendars, call schedules, and leave request submissions.
+Additional features to be developed and included over time.